How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Introduction

-Welcome to Human Science, a podcast exploring the human element behind the science that shapes our everyday lives.
+John: Welcome to Human Science, a podcast exploring the human element behind the science that shapes our everyday lives.
 We're powered by Labfront, the go-to tool trusted by researchers looking to automate their studies and transform real-world data into health insights.

-I'm your host John Drummond and today we're talking about the intersection of adversity Intuition and success with Dr. Laura Huang distinguished professor and faculty director of the Women's Entrepreneurship Center and Northeastern University and the brilliant author behind the book Edge.
+I'm your host John Drummond and today we're talking about the intersection of adversity Intuition and success with Dr. Laura Huang, distinguished professor and faculty director of the Women's Entrepreneurship Center and Northeastern University and the brilliant author behind the book Edge.
 In our conversation, we'll explore what inspired Laura to enter research, how she developed her EDGE framework, her initiatives to empower the next generation, and the strategies you can use to turn adversity into your advantage.

 So everyone, please welcome Laura.

-Hi, thank you.
+Laura: Hi, thank you.
 Great to be here.

-Yeah.
+John: Yeah.
 Laura, you know, we were talking a little bit. before we started, this is our first show.
 Yeah.
 We don't really know exactly what it's going to look like.
 So for everyone watching, please bear with us.

-And we didn't even plan our attire.
+Laura: And we didn't even plan our attire.
 I just happened to wear black, so I don't know if black is going to be a theme in, in your podcast, but it's, you know, now you're ready, ready to go.

-Ready to go.
+John: Ready to go.
 Got to be Huberman now and wearing black sleeves every single show.
 Yeah.

 So I was thinking though, maybe we could start with a little bit of kind of the backstory of who is Laura, why does Laura care about all of the research that Laura is doing today?